What to Expect Before, During, and After Anesthesia

 After local and regional anesthesia, the numb area will slowly start to regain sensation again.
 Your child may then start to feel some discomfort there.
 Depending on the procedure and whether sedation was used, your child might be able to go home within a few hours.

-After your child is fully awake and any pain is controlled, they can leave the PACU.
+After your child is fully awake and any pain is controlled, you’ll be able to leave the PACU.
 Some kids go home that same day and others stay in the hospital.
-Most hospitals let a parent stay with their child in the hospital.
+Most hospitals let a parent stay with the child in the hospital.

 Going Home

-Your doctor or nurse will talk to you before you take your child home.
-They will tell you when to follow up with your health care provider, what pain medicines to give (if any), and things to watch for.
+Your care team will talk to you before you take your child home.
+They will let you know when to follow up with your health care provider, what pain medicines to give (if any), and what to watch out for.

 Call your health care provider if your child: